Canada: Country and Foreign Investment

-An individual wishing immigrate to Canada on a permanent basis must apply for a Canada Immigration (Permanent Resident) Visa, which allows a person to live and work anywhere in Canada.
+An individual wishing to immigrate to Canada on a permanent basis must apply for a Canada immigration (permanent resident) visa, which allows a person to live and work anywhere in Canada.

-- by full-time employment with a Canadian enterprise or the Public Service of Canada; or
+- by full-time employment with a Canadian enterprise or the public service of Canada

-- by accompanying a Canadian permanent resident who is outside of Canada and who is full-time employed by a Canadian enterprise or the Public Service of Canada, as the employee's spouse, common-law partner or child.
+- by accompanying a Canadian permanent resident who is outside Canada and who is full-time employed by a Canadian enterprise or the public service of Canada, as the employee's spouse, common-law partner or child.

-Permanent residents and their dependants have the right to receive most social benefits, including health care coverage, and can apply for Canadian citizenship after three years of being a permanent resident.
+Permanent residents and their dependants are entitled to most social benefits, including health care coverage.
+They can apply for Canadian citizenship after three years of being a permanent resident.

-Those wishing to stay in Canada on a temporary basis (e.g. for leisure, to visit friends or family, or for business) may need to obtain a Temporary Resident Visa or visitor visa before doing so.
-Citizens of certain countries, such as the United States and Great Britain, are generally exempt from this requirement.
+Those wishing to stay in Canada on a temporary basis (e.g. for leisure, to visit friends or family, or for business) may need to obtain a temporary resident visa or visitor visa before doing so.
+Citizens of certain countries, such as the USA and UK, are generally exempt from this requirement.
 Visitor visas are usually valid for six months, but can be extended.
 A visitor visa may be issued as either a single-entry or multiple-entry visa.